 Horse and Man

-The history of man and the horse is one of mutual collaboration.
+The horse existed for many years alongside prehistoric man, and ever since the history of man and the horse is one of mutual collaboration.
 No one knows when the horse first attracted mans attention as a food item, but as the relationship developed it became clear this animal could be more useful if it could be tamed.

-The horse's first task was probably as a pack animal, at this time man was still a nomadic hunter and horses were invaluable on the yearly migration to the summer hunting grounds, and in the autumn south to the winter quarters.
+The horse's first task was probably as a pack animal, at this time man was still a nomadic hunter and horses may have been invaluable on the yearly migration to the summer hunting grounds, and in the autumn south to the winter quarters.

 As agriculture developed it spread through Europe and Asia, and man discovered the larger breeds of horse could plough alongside the oxen.
 The big breakthrough was man discovered how he could breed larger horses.
 It was at this stage, he found he could replace the pack horses burden and ride the horse.